chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I click "Edit" button for that credential
 And I change the username to "editeduser1"
 And I click "Save Credential" button
-Then I should see "Credential saved!" message
-And the credential should show "editeduser1"
+Then the credential should show "editeduser1"
 ```
 - [ ] Test completed